List of organizations designated by the Southern Poverty Law Center as hate groups: Christian Identity

-Anti-LGBT
+Anti-LGBTQ

-Anti-LGBT (lesbian, gay, bisexual, transgender) or anti-gay can refer to activities in certain categories (or combinations of categories): attitudes against or discrimination against LGBT people, violence against LGBT people, LGBT rights opposition and religious opposition to homosexuality.
+Anti-LGBTQ (lesbian, gay, bisexual, transgender, queer) or anti-gay can refer to activities in certain categories (or combinations of categories): attitudes against or discrimination against LGBTQ people, violence against LGBT people, LGBT rights opposition and religious opposition to homosexuality.

-The following groups have been listed as active anti-LGBT hate groups in the SPLC's annual reports (years in parentheses refer to the year in which the group is included):
+The following groups have been listed as active anti-LGBTQ hate groups in the SPLC's annual reports (years in parentheses refer to the year in which the group is included):

-Sixty-five organizations were designated under this classification in 2021.
+Eighty-six organizations were designated under this classification in 2023.
+This is an increase by about one-third from previous years and the highest number of anti-LGBTQ groups SPLC has ever listed.